openwebdocs/owd-website/pages/content/reports/2022/index.md

 Interop is a cross-browser initiative to address important web platform interoperability features.
 Browser vendors all implemented the [Interop 2022](https://hacks.mozilla.org/2022/03/interop-2022/) priorities they agreed upon.
 The OWD team ensured all the new and updated features were documented.
 Projects included:

 - Worked with MDN to develop new cascade layer documentation, and in the process wrote or rewrote all the !important, specificity, and cascade and inheritance documentation; the most visited CSS pages on MDN.
-- Revamp MDN CSS color documentation to include new CSS Color spaces and CSS color functions (OWD project
+- Revamp MDN CSS color documentation to include new CSS Color spaces and CSS color functions.
 - Several Interop 2022 features were previously documented on their own property, API, and data type pages.
 Our team worked to ensure interop features, like scroll behavior and the new viewport units were not just listed on their individual pages, but included within examples and reference sections in other pages to alert developers to their existence and encourage their adoption.

 MDN has been documenting features for many years.
 Some features are fully supported in all evergreen browsers thanks to Interop 2022 and other efforts, but the documentation predating full support still mentioned “when supported”, “Internet explorer”, and outdated terms like CSS3 and HTML5.
 Our team eliminated outdated references, updating documentation for all Interop 2022 focus areas to reflect full support and include updated code examples.